monipek/Tuchow_Pollution_Analysis/README.md

-# Air Quality in Poland: A Decade of PM10 Pollution in Tuchów and Beyond
+# An Analysis of Air Pollution Levels in Tuchów, Poland 2010-2020

 ## Introduction
 In this project, I analysed air pollution data, focusing on annual PM10 concentrations (μg/m³) in my hometown of Tuchów and comparing it with other Polish cities.
 Using data from the World Health Organisation (WHO) Ambient Air Quality Database and tools like DeepSeek to generate the code, and R and Tableau to analyse and visualise, I explored whether Tuchów's reputation for bad air quality was justified and how it changed from 2010 to 2020.